AkinaAcct/ANVim/README.md

 ## Usage

-As we said, ANVim is based on [LazyVim](https://github.com/LazyVim/LazyVim), so ANVim's key mapping is not very different from LazyVim's and you can get started very quickly.
+ANVim is based on [LazyVim](https://github.com/LazyVim/LazyVim), so ANVim's key mapping is not very different from LazyVim's and you can get started very quickly.

 In fact, you can even refer directly to LazyVim's documentation to make some modifications to ANVim.